fasten-project/pypi-tools/cg-producer/README.md

 - `<consumer_group>`: The group into which the consumer is assigned.
 - `<sleep_timeout>`: How long will the consumer sleep before trying to consume new data.

+Apart from storing the call graphs in the output topic, they will also be stored in the `callgraphs` directory mounted on the docker image.

 Testing
 -------